A lot or a little?

 As the title implies, the movie goes to great lengths to make the viewer empathetic to Mickey's perceptions and understandings of the world around him.
 Flashbacks and internal point-of-view go far to help people to understand Mickey and Asperger's.
 Even though the climax is fairly predictable, it is this sense of empathy that has viewers rooting for Mickey and the team who brought him into the fold without judgment or scorn.

-Families can talk about how this is similar to and different than other sports movies.
+Families can talk about how A Mile in His Shoes is similar to and different than other sports movies.
 What are some standard conventions that often appear in sports movies like these?

 How accurately does this film reflect the realities of someone with Asperger's Syndrome?
 How are people with disabilities or who are "different" usually treated in TV and movies?